 8. Keep the coatings from being rubbed off

-We all know that while driving, many stuff gets under the car that can chip the undercoating.
-In places where there is no undercoating layer, the metal is not protected from salt.
-This is why it’s important to get under the vehicle from time to time and inspect the condition.
+We all know that while driving, many things can get under the car and chip the undercoating.
+Without an undercoating layer, metal is left vulnerable to salt damage and thus needs frequent inspection.
+That is why it’s so important to get under your vehicle periodically and inspect its condition.

-Your undercarriage will be protected from salt as long as you keep the coatings from being rubbed off or cracked off.
-If you get in a wreck and you do not reseal the coating, your car won’t be protected from the salt.
+Your undercarriage will remain protected from salt damage as long as you keep the coatings from becoming rubbed off or cracked.
+If in case of a wreck and don’t reseal the coating afterward, your car won’t be shielded against salt buildup.

 Where Should You Not Spray Undercoating?

 Undercoating your car is essential to protect it from corrosion, but you should avoid spraying undercoating on certain car parts.

 Undercoating can trap moisture and cause rusting.
 We advise against spraying undercoating on brake rotors, brake drums, rubber, sensors cameras driveshaft tires exhaust systems, and engine compartments since these items tend to get hot during use.